Multisite Nginx Server

 • using a non-root user with sudo access.

-• setting up Nginx to run two sites, site1.com and site2.com with very simple index pages.
+• setting up Nginx to run two sites, site1.com and site2.com with one page (index.html) each.

 We will also be assuming the DNS has been configured already.